MicrosoftDocs/windows-powershell-docs/docset/windows/pkiclient/import-certificate.md

 ### -CertStoreLocation
 Specifies the path to the certificate store where the certificates will be imported.
 If the path to the certificate store is not specified, then the current store is used.
+In order to get a list of valid CertStoreLocation values, open Powershell and run "cd cert:".
+Afterwards type "dir".

 ```yaml
 Type: String